 The dramatic sea cliffs along the Tasman Peninsula are among the highest and most spectacular in Australia.
 These columnar dolerite cliffs are outstanding examples of a rock type which is very rare on mainland Australia.
-The Cape Pillar walk provides an opportunity to gain a superb view of these cliffs.

 Various interesting rock formations can also be discovered in the park.
 The Blowhole, Devils Kitchen and Tasman's Arch are easily accessible by car at the northern end of the park.
 Waterfall Bay, also accessible by car, offers a spectacular view across the cliff-lined bay to a waterfall which, after rain, plummets straight into the sea.

 Seals, penguins, dolphins and whales are all seen at various times, with Australian fur seals using the rugged coastline for breeding and resting, and fairy penguins nesting along the foreshore.